 What Benefits Can I Receive for Workers’ Comp?

-If you have been injured on the job you may also be wondering what type of benefits you may be entitled to under the workers’ compensation system.
+As your worker’s compensation lawyer will tell you, if you have been injured on the job you may be entitled to benefits under the Workers’ Compensation system.
 Arkansas Workers’ Compensation law provides for three different kinds of benefits.

-However, the workers’ compensation process can be complex and difficult to navigate, and going to your company’s doctor may not always be the best choice for your medically as well as personally.
-Working with an experienced workers’ compensation attorney in Arkansas can increase your likelihood of a successful benefit claim or appeal.
-If you have additional questions regarding workers’ compensation in Fayetteville or would like to see if our services are a match for you, contact Ken Kieklak, Attorney at Law today by calling (479) 251-7767 or go online.
+However, the Workers’ Compensation process can be complex and difficult to navigate, and going to your company’s doctor may not always be the best choice for you medically as well as personally.
+Working with an experienced Workers’ Compensation attorney in Arkansas can increase your likelihood of a successful benefits claim or appeal.
+If you have additional questions regarding Workers’ Compensation in Fayetteville or would like to see if our services are a match for you, contact our law offices today by calling (479) 316-0438 or go online.